DreamCodes4Life/OpenUSDFundamentals/README.md

 ---

-##  1.0- Before you start, things you need to know

-•	A **Prim** is a container for property data and nested PrimSpecs is the primary container object in USD.
-It can contain and order other prims or hold different kinds of data.
-They are composed of prim specs and property spec.

-•	**PrimSpec** is a container for property data and nested PrimSpecs.

-•	Composition arcs can only be applied on PrimSpecs

-•	A **PrimStack** is a list of PrimSpecs that contribute opinions for a composed prim’s metadata.

-•   A **[primvar](https://openusd.org/release/glossary.html#usdglossary-primvar)** (primitive variable) is a special kind of attribute that can vary and interpolate across a geometric primitive.
-You work with primvars through UsdGeomImageable and UsdGeomPrimvar.
-Review its **[class](https://openusd.org/release/api/class_usd_geom_primvar.html)**.
-See **[Primvar Data Management](https://docs.omniverse.nvidia.com/usd/code-docs/usd-exchange-sdk/latest/api/group__primvars.html)**

-•	Composition is cached, value resolution is not

-•	Composition is internally multi-threaded, value resolution is meant to be client multi-threaded.
-USD’s primary guidance for clients wishing to maximize USD’s performance on multi-core systems is to perform as much simultaneous value resolution and data extraction as possible

-•	Composition rules vary by composition arc, value resolution rules vary by metadatum.

-•	An **index**, also referred to as a PrimIndex, is the result of composition.
-A prim’s index contains an ordered (from strongest to weakest) list of “Nodes”.
-All of the queries on USD classes except for stage-level metadata rely on prim indices to perform value resolution.

 ##  1.1- Creating Composition Arcs

 **Composition arcs** are the operators that allow **USD (Universal Scene Description)** to combine multiple layers of scene description in specific ways.